 Condoms and other safer sex barriers, such as dams, gloves and finger cots, reduce the risk of sharing bodily fluids, which helps to prevent sexually transmitted infections (STIs).
 Using condoms also reduces the risk of unwanted pregnancies.

-Most brands of condom are made from latex.
-But not all latex is made equal.
-Higher quality latex is stronger and doesn’t have a super strong latex smell like inferior quality latex.
+Most brands of condom are made from latex, with varying degrees of quality available.
+Higher quality latex is stronger, doesn’t have a super strong latex smell and is less likely to irritate the skin.

-For people with latex sensitivities or allergies, or for people just looking to try something different, there are condoms made from polyurethane or other non-latex plastics.
-Besides being latex-free, these materials are quite thin and transmit body heat well.
-They aren’t as stretchy as latex, however, so be sure to use extra lube.
-The big disadvantage of these plastic derivatives is the environmental impact.
-Their production releases some very toxic chemicals into the atmosphere and they are 100% non-biodegradable.
+Latex-free condoms (made from polyurethane, polyisoprene or other plastics) are quite thin and transmit body heat well, but may not be as stretchy as latex – so be sure to use extra lube.
+The big disadvantage of these plastic derivatives is the environmental impact: their production releases some toxic chemicals into the atmosphere and they are 100% non-biodegradable.